Pattern-Projects/volunteer-fsf-project/README.md

 ### User Stories

-1. Volunteer Camp Organisers can notify the voluntary company of their camp.
+1. Volunteer Camp Organisers can notify the voluntary organistaion of their camp.
 2. Volunteer organisations can list the camps on the site.
 3. Volunteers looking for a work camp experience can apply to work at the camp.